-- G. All employment positions in the Sedgwick County system are categorized as Unclassified, Classified Exempt or Classified. - 1.
-Unclassified positions
+H. All employment positions in the Sedgwick County system are categorized as Unclassified, Exempt or Non-exempt.

+1. Unclassified positions

 Unclassified positions shall be exempt from the normal Employment Procedures, Grievance Rights, Termination Policies and shall not be assigned a range or step on the salary schedule.
 Unclassified positions will be assigned a position code and shall be included on the departmental staffing table.
 The Human Resources Division must review these positions as they are filled to determine if they are eligible for or exempt from overtime.
 The following listed positions shall be declared Unclassified: